stickystyle/absrefined/README.md

 - `ffmpeg` and `ffprobe`: Required for audio file processing (extracting segments, getting duration).
 Must be installed separately and available in the system PATH.

-## License

-This project is licensed under the terms of the license included in the repository.